Our Future Path! A plan for a better world!

 On the other hand, if we could control something, then knowing about it would allow us to do something about it before it potentially ruined our lives.
 For instance, if we had a form of treatable cancer, then knowing about it could spur us to get the needed medical treatment.

-An interesting finding about knowledge is that the less someone knows about something, the more that person thinks they know about it.
+An interesting finding about knowledge is that the less we know about something, the more we think we know about it.
 This is the Dunning-Kruger effect, which is one of our cognitive biases that I talked about in the section on our worldview.
 If we think we know more about something than we do know, then we might think we have more power than we have but in fact others will have more power over us.
+Therefore, it is always a good idea to learn enough about things so that we will at least know how much we do not know.

-The following subsections describe some of the ways that individuals and groups may try to take away our power and to manipulate us along with some ideas for countering this manipulation.
+The following subsections describe some of the ways that individuals and groups may try to take away our power and to manipulate us, and some information to help us in countering this manipulation.

-In our modern world, one of the biggest threats to our democracy, freedom, finances, and lives is all the misinformation and lies that are being spread.
-In the past, it took a long time for misinformation and lies to be spread, which gave us some time to counter them before they spread too far.
-Today, social media can spread misinformation and lies around the world in seconds.
+In our modern world, one of the biggest threats to our democracy, freedom, finances, and lives is all the lies, disinformation and misinformation that are being spread.
+In the past, it took a long time for lies, disinformation and misinformation to be spread, which gave us some time to counter them before they spread too far.
+Today, social media can spread lies, disinformation and misinformation around the world in seconds.

 It is knowing the truth that gives us power.
 When we believe lies, we give away our power to those who lie to us.
-Today, it seems there are more and more individuals and groups spreading misinformation and lies.
-Their ultimate goals may be different, but they are using misinformation and lies to try to manipulate us into doing something that would help them but would harm us.
+Today, it seems like there are more and more individuals and groups spreading lies, disinformation and misinformation.
+Their ultimate goals may be different, but they are using lies, disinformation and misinformation to try to manipulate us into doing something that would help them but would likely harm us or others.

-Given the vast amount of information and misinformation that bombards us every day, it is hard for most of us to analyze it all and to determine what is true and what is false.
+Given the vast amount of information that bombards us every day, it is hard for most of us to analyze it all and to determine what is true and what is false.
 This is where our cognitive biases come into play.
-They help us with what to pay attention to, but our cognitive biases can lead us astray, so they can leave us vulnerable to individuals and groups who know how to manipulate us.
+They help us with what to pay attention to, but our cognitive biases can lead us astray, so they can leave us believing lies, disinformation and misinformation, which will leave us vulnerable to individuals and groups who know how to manipulate us.

-The best way to handle this is to stay aware that there is a lot of misinformation out there so that we can purposefully look for sources of reliable information.
-When I talk about sources being reliable, I mean sources that are not trying to manipulate us, that verify what they are reporting is the truth, and that are not just telling us what they think we want to hear or what they want us to believe.
+The best way to handle this is to stay aware of the fact that there is a lot of false information out there so that we can purposefully look for sources of reliably true information.
+When I talk about sources being reliable, I mean sources that are not trying to manipulate us, that are not just telling us what they think we want to hear or what they want us to believe, and that verify what they are reporting is the truth.

 However, even the most reliable source may still inadvertently repeat false information.
 Therefore, if we want to retain our power, we must stay vigilant and question everything.
-That means not only questioning anything that seems a bit out there or that just does not sound right, but even things that seem to fit our worldview, since our worldview may have been tainted by previous misinformation or lies that we have let in.
+That means not only questioning and analyzing anything that seems a bit out there or that just does not sound right, but even things that seem to fit our worldview, since our worldview may have been tainted by previous lies, disinformation and misinformation that we have let in.

 We may get our Information from many different sources.
 Chief among these may be friends and family, news outlets, and social media.